 A limited company is one of the most popular forms of business.
 Limited liability companies are relatively different from sole proprietorships and partnerships, for example.
 In particular, there are issues of liability, financing and governance of the company.
 A limited liability company distinguishes between legal persons (the company itself) and natural persons (e.g. the board of directors and the CEO).

-It is the natural person (the company) who takes out the business loan, and is responsible for the repayment of the loan.
-In some cases, the representatives may also be personally liable, for example, if they have provided a personal guarantee, for certain types of taxes or if they have been negligent in using up the company's own capital.
+It is the natural person (the limited liability company) who takes out a business loan and is responsible for the repayment of the loan.
+In some cases, the representatives may also be personally liable, for example if they have given a personal guarantee, for certain types of taxes or if they have been negligent and used up the company's own capital.

 We don't take UC from you as a private individual, but we use Creditsafe.
 Then only we (Qred) and you see that credit report.

 The application takes only 1 minute, you receive a reply within 1 hour and the money is paid out the same day.
 Great, huh?

 Apply for a business loan for a limited company